Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 - We do not handle individual privacy requests
 - We do not process data access requests
 - We do not maintain user accounts
-- We cannot access your CloudKit data
+- We cannot access your data in any form

 ## 12. Legal Basis